Using caulking or sealant products can get challenging; so how can storing caulking tubes be done without your product expiring?

 Gone are the days of wrapping plastic wrap on the tip of caulking tubes, or leaving a bundle of paper towels on the floor to manage the inevitable leak of product.
 StrapCap is easy enough to pop off, use your caulking gun, and reattach in between tasks.

 Contractors and homeowners alike enjoy StrapCap for its quick and easy usage, from working on the job site to storing caulking tubes.
-To learn more about why StrapCap is right for you, click here.
+If you're ready to try StrapCap, you can find it in our shop here.